 Every iPad model ever built offers WiFi connectivity to the internet, so you can connect to your home network, your office network, a local coffee shop, etc. But you can also buy an upgraded cellular model – called LTE – that receives wireless data from AT&T or Verizon (for a monthly fee).
 The benefit to pilots with the cellular model is that it also contains an internal GPS receiver, which is useful for showing your aircraft’s position on aviation map applications (although it has some minor limitations).
 The cellular model also allows you to download weather and file flight plans on the go, but don’t count on this cellular data connection to work in the air.
 In our experience, it just isn’t reliable.
 It’s also technically illegal.

-The internal GPS on an iPad with cellular data is completely independent from the cellular antenna, and does not require that you activate a data plan from AT&T or Verizon to work properly.
-You could buy a cellular-model iPad and use the GPS without ever activating your service.
+The internal GPS on an iPad with cellular data is completely independent of the cellular antenna, and does not require that you activate a data plan from AT&T or Verizon to work properly.
+You could buy a cellular model iPad and use the GPS without ever activating your service.

 So which is the right choice for pilots?
 Either one, really.
 The GPS that comes with the LTE model is nice, but for the price of this upgrade, you could buy an external iPad GPS that is more reliable in some ways.
 We’d advise you choose the cellular model iPad only if you think you’ll use that mobile data connection a lot.

-Apple offers 3 internal memory options for the 9.7″ iPad Pro: 32GB, 128GB and 256GB, while the iPad Mini 4 only comes in a 128GB version.
+Apple offers 3 internal memory options for the 10.5″ iPad Pro: 64GB, 256GB and 512GB, while the iPad Mini 4 only comes in a 128GB version.
 The basic iPad model is available in with 2 memory options, 32GB and 128GB.
 Downloading all the VFR & IFR charts in ForeFlight for the entire United States takes up about 8GB of storage.
 And then you have to consider that you might also want to store high-resolution terrain data, synthetic vision, charts for the Canada, Mexico and Caribbean, and PDF documents.
 That makes the older iPad models with only 16GB of storage barely adequate.

 Another thing to keep in mind is that many apps like ForeFlight allow you to download the next cycle’s charts approximately 4 days in advance.
 If you plan to keep charts for the entire U.S. on your iPad, you’ll need and additional 8GB of free space during this transition period each month.

 Finally, consider that you may use the iPad for more than just aviation (e.g., pictures, videos, other apps), so you’ll want to leave open some free space for those items.
 The iPad’s memory is not upgradeable, so you have to commit to a size up front.
-For all these reasons we recommend you go with the mid-range 128GB iPad, which is a $100 upgrade over the base model.
-The 32GB model can work, especially if the iPad is mostly used for aviation, but we’ve found that 128GB is a lot more comfortable for most pilots.
-256GB is overkill for all but the most dedicated gamers or video producers.
+For all these reasons we recommend you go with the mid-range 256GB 10.5″ iPad Pro, or the 128GB 9.7″ iPad, both of which are a $100 upgrade over the base model.
+The 32GB model can work, especially if the iPad is mostly used for aviation, but we’ve found that a minimum of 128GB is a lot more comfortable for most pilots.
+512GB is overkill for all but the most dedicated gamers or video producers.

 The good news is that any iPad model will work for pilots, so there’s not a bad choice here.
 But some are definitely better than others.
 So which model do we recommend?
-Based on our experiences flying with each model of iPad, we think the 9.7″ iPad Pro, WiFi-only, 128GB is the ideal choice for use in the cockpit.
-The high-performance processor runs all apps at lightning speeds, and the new antireflective screen is a welcome addition to the cockpit that enhances readability on sunny days.
+Based on our experiences flying with each model of iPad, we think the 10.5″ iPad Pro, WiFi-only, 256GB is the ideal choice if you’re looking to buy a new iPad or upgrade from an older model.
+For those on a budget, the 9.7″ iPad WiFi-only, 128GB is a great alternative, available for nearly half the price of the Pro model.

 We’ve found the reliability and performance of external GPS receivers to be far superior to the internal option, and they’re available for under $100 – less than the upgrade to the cellular model.
 For the ultimate setup, we recommend adding a wireless ADS-B receiver, Stratus ADS-B receiver, which provides subscription-free in-flight weather and WAAS GPS position data.

-To compare all 4 models, or to purchase, visit Apple’s website.
+To compare the iPad models, or to purchase, visit Apple’s website.